Biden’s first 100 days: Where he stands on key promises

 In progress.
 Biden signed executive orders ending the policy and establishing a task force focused on reuniting families.
 The task force is making slow progress as it pores over thousands of records.

-— Order a review of Temporary Protected Status
+— Order a review of Temporary Protected Status.

 No review has been ordered, but Biden’s Department of Homeland Security has granted TPS for Venezuelans and Burmese, extended it for Syrians and extended a related program for Liberians.